WeaselGames/godot_luaAPI_docs/docs/index.md

 ## Features

-- Run Lua directly from a string or a text file.
+- Run lua directly from a string or a text file.
 - Push any Variant as a global.
+- Expose GDScript functions to lua with a return value and up to 5 arguments.
-- Call Lua functions from GDScript.
+- Call lua functions from GDScript.
-- Choose which libraries you want Lua to have access to.
-- Custom LuaCallable type which allows you to get a Lua function as a Callable.
-- LuaError type which is used to report any errors this module or Lua run into.
-- LuaThread type which creates a Lua thread.
-This is not a OS thread but a coroutine.
-- Object passed as userdata.
-- Objects can override most of the Lua metamethods.
-I.E. \_\_index by defining a function with the same name.
-- Callables passed as userdata, which allows you to push a Callable as a Lua function.
+- By default the lua print function is set to print to the GDEditor console.
+This can be changed by exposing your own print function as it will overwrite the existing one.
-- Basic types are passed as userdata (currently: Vector2, Vector3, Color, Rect2, Plane) with a useful metatable.
+- Basic types are passed as userdata (currently: Vector2, Vector3 and Color) with a useful metatable.

-If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/WeaselGames/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR.
+If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/WeaselGames/godot_luaAPI/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR.